 If you need further information, click on the "Articles and Databases" tab above.
 The "Articles and Databases" page has more information about our databases.

-If you are looking for a particular journal, use the Journal Locator box below.
+If you are looking for a particular journal, use the Journals A-Z Locator box below.
 You can then enter the title of the journal, and you will be able to find out which databases have that journal.
 If you see the notation, "Walker Library," that means that we have the journal in the print collection on the first floor of the library.

 Need help?
 Contact information for me is underneath my photo.
 Or, use the "Chat" box.
 Or, come see us at the reference desk.